City-of-Memphis-Wastewater/pipeline/README.md

     client_id: "special-user"
     password: "2685steam"
 ```
-The ***projects*** folder is designed to accomodate any custom projects that you might add.
-You can alter the default projet file by altering the directory name indicated in the /pipeline/projects/default-project.toml file.
+The ***workspaces*** folder is designed to accomodate any custom workspaces or projects that you might add.
+You can alter the default projet file by altering the directory name indicated in the /pipeline/workspaces/default-workspace.toml file.

 # Future goals:
 - Submit a pipeline library to PyPi.